bmeurant/technical-docs/software-architecture/architectural-styles/component-based.md

 ```

 1.  **Component:** A self-contained, binary unit of software.
 It is a "black box" that hides its internal implementation.
-2.  **Interface:** The component's "contract."
+2.  **[[program-against-abstractions|Interface]]:** The component's "contract."
 It defines the public methods, events, and properties that other components can use to interact with it.
 This is the only permissible entry point to the component.
 3.  **Runtime Environment (or Container):** A crucial, often implicit, part of CBA.
 This is the execution environment that manages the lifecycle of components (e.g., creation, destruction) and facilitates their assembly and communication, often through **[[hollywood-principle|Dependency Injection]]**.

 **Typical Data Flow:**